ta-interaktiv/ta-interactive-public/README.md

 ### What is this repository for? ###

 This is our basic stack for infographic creation at Tages-Anzeiger.
-Feel free to use the public version and develop visualizations with it
+Feel free to use the public version and develop visualizations with it.

+## What tools we used

+* jQuery
+* Backbone
+* Semantic UI
+* D3JS

 ## What you need